straup/parallel-flickr/README.md

 EXISTS, GET, PUT and DELETE.

-By default files are read from and written to the local file system with the important distinction that the storagemaster daemon itself is running as the `www-data` user (or whatever user account the Apache web server is using).
+By default files are read from and written to the local file system with the important distinction that the storagemaster daemon itself is running [setuid](https://en.wikipedia.org/wiki/Setuid) as the `www-data` user (or whatever user account the Apache web server is using).

-	# Storagemaster.
-See also:
-	# parallel-flickr/storagemaster/bin/storagemaster.py
-	# parallel-flickr/storagemaster/init.d/storagemaster.sh

-The default `config.php.example` file which you've copied in to your instance of parallel-flickr should already contain the following details, which you may want to adjust to taste:

-	$GLOBALS['cfg']['storage_storagemaster_host'] = '127.0.0.1';
-	$GLOBALS['cfg']['storage_storagemaster_port'] = '9999';
+The storagemaster daemon is written in Python and located in the [storagemaster](./storagemaster) directory which is included with parallel-flickr.
+It can be run from the command line as follows:

+	$> python storagemaster.py --root /path/to/parallel-flickr-static

+It can also be configured to run automatically (and in background-mode) using the Unix `init.d` system.
+An example init.d file is included which you will need to configure yourself.
+As follows:

+	$> cd /path/to/parallel-flickr/storagemaster/init.d/storagemaster.sh.example
+	$> cp storagemaster.sh.example storagemaster.sh

+Now edit the `storagemaster.sh` file to point to the correct root directory and any other details specific to your setup.
+Once you're done you'll need to copy the file in to the `/etc/init.d` folder and register it with the operating
+system:

+	$> sudo ln -s /path/to/parallel-flickr/storagemaster/init.d/storagemaster.sh /etc/init.d/
+	$> sudo update-rc.d storagemaster.sh defaults
+	$> sudo /etc/init.d/storagemaster.sh start

-If you do remember to update the `init.d/storagemaster.sh` file accordingly.
+If you want or need to run the storagemaster in debug mode you can do this

-## Feature flags

-Please write me
+instead:

+	$> sudo /etc/init.d/storagemaster.sh debug

 ## The fancy stuff

+### Solr

+	$GLOBALS['cfg']['enable_feature_solr'] = 1;
+	$GLOBALS['cfg']['solr_endpoint'] = 'http://localhost:7777/solr/parallel-flickr/';

+	$GLOBALS['cfg']['enable_feature_places'] = 1;
+	$GLOBALS['cfg']['places_prefetch_data'] = 1;

+	$GLOBALS['cfg']['enable_feature_cameras'] = 1;
+	$GLOBALS['cfg']['enable_feature_archives'] = 1;

 ### Uploads